 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

 The history of this 12 foot tall Dinosaur statue is unclear.
 Depending on who you believe, the statue was installed at this location in the early 1930s or in the late 1950s.
 Other reports say that the statue was originally located in Lakewood or Freehold.
 The statue was displayed in front of Will Farrow's taxidermy shop at this location.
-This undated photo shows the dinosaur painted to advertise for Farrow's business.
+The dinosaur was painted to advertise for Farrow's business.
 One story is that the statue was previously displayed at a Sinclair gas station in town.
 However, Sinclair did not use dinosaurs at its gas stations in the 1930s.
 According to another source, Farrow found this dinosaur in a barn where it was stored after being used on a float for Sinclair Oil at the 1939 World's Fair.
 This makes for a good story but it can't be true.
 The 1939 dinosaurs were realistic for their time and built with plaster and rubber on a steel frame.
 This statue could not have come from the 1964 NY World's Fair either.
 Those statues were also realistic and made of fiberglass.
 Sinclair did not begin producing their cuter, fiberglass gas station dinosaurs until 1976.
 This dinosaur doesn't look like any Sinclair statues that I have seen.

 |Frank's Castle Grill|